amhndu/hugo-website/content/blog/expr.md

 # 13
 ```

-In the simplest sense, we build an expression interpreter.
-We can break down the process of evaluating an expression to two steps:
+In the simplest sense, the goal is to build an expression interpreter.
+The process of evaluating an expression can be broken down into two steps:

 * Parsing - convert input characters to an internal *representation*
 * Interpretation - *interpret* the above representation to produce a value

-### Representation
+## Representation

-Parsers (like in a compiler) convert characters to an internal representation, generally the Parse Tree or an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

-Consider an expression `x * (x - 1)` made up of: the constant `1`, the variable `x` and some binary operations on them.
-We can represent this as an expression tree, which is much easier to use in algorithms.
+Consider an expression: `x * (x - 1)`

+We can break this into two sub-expressions, the inner `x - 1` and an outer `x * (y)` where `(y)` is the result/representation of the aforementioned inner expression.
+The binary operation `x - 1` can be further broken down into `x` (a variable) and `1` (a constant), both are just simpler expressions themselves.
+Notice how each binary operation is just composed of other expressions.
+Given this recursive nature, trees prove to be an efficient and convenient data structure, allowing arbitrary flexibility.

+Such trees are called Parse Tree or an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and are emitted by [parsers](https://en.wikipedia.org/wiki/Parsing) given a textual representation.
+The above expression can be visualized as follows:

 ![expr-tree.png](expr-tree.png)

-The variable and constants become the leaves, and operations allows us to compose the nodes.
-Let's define the expression tree:
+The tree is composed of a bunch of different types of nodes, which we represent using a base type:

 ```py
 # expr/nodes.py